populse/populse_mia/docs/source/documentation/developer_documentation.rst

 * Description

-  The populse_mia software calls a set of `git hooks <https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#_git_hooks>`_ before each piece of code is commited.
+  The populse_mia software calls a set of `git hooks <https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#_git_hooks>`_ before each piece of code is committed.
 This feature is accomplished with the `pre-commit <https://pre-commit.com/>`_ package and helps to better format the code, include documentation and much more.

 * Installation